loganmarchione/m5stack-slack-status-updater/README.md

 When I walk away from my desk for lunch, I always forget to update my Slack status.
 I could use my phone, but then I have to unlock it, open Slack, pick an emoji, etc...
 Too many buttons, too much work.

-If only some piece of hardware existed to allowed me to update my Slack status with a pre-programmed button... 🤔
+If only some piece of hardware existed to allow me to update my Slack status with a pre-programmed button... 🤔

 The M5Stack Core2 has three touch buttons and a magnet in the back, so it will live on the side of my fridge.
 Each button makes a Slack API call with a pre-programmed status, with the option to "reset" my status on the last button.